LENS IMPLANTS (IOLs)

 * Roughly 5-10% of multifocal implant patients experience some level of glare, halos or starbursts around lights at night.
 This is far less common with accommodative implants.

 * Multifocal lenses are associated with some loss in contrast, typically as reduced near vision clarity in low light situations (like reading a menu in a dimly lit restaurant).
 This is not the case with accommodative implants.

 * Non-Toric Multifocal and Accommodative lenses do nothing to correct astigmatism.

 * Medicare and private insurers very rarely cover the costs of Multifocal and Accommodative lenses, or any of the associated costs exceeding that of a conventional IOL.

 Toric IOLs are designed to correct astigmatism at the time of cataract surgery.
 They are considered premium lenses, and will likely cost extra because “premium” options simply aren’t covered by most insurance plans.
 They are shaped to offset an imbalance created by an irregular shape in the cornea.
 Once implanted inside the eye, they stay in a fixed alignment to eliminate pre-existing astigmatism conditions.

 There are several manufacturers of Toric IOLs available to correct various amounts of astigmatism.
 Your doctor will help you select the Toric IOL best suited to your eye condition.

-To learn more, or to find out if you are a candidate for Intraocular Lens Implants, please Call (512) 528-1144 or Contact Us.
+To learn more, or to find out if you are a candidate for Intraocular Lens Implants, please call 512.528.1144 or request an appointment online.

 COME SEE US!